The Disease Mechanism of Alzheimer's Dementia

 - About Alzheimer’s

-- Inside the Brain – Click here for a slide show that provides a review of normal brain pathology and the changes associated with Alzheimer’s dementia
+- Inside the Brain – Download a slideshow that provides a review of normal brain pathology and the changes associated with Alzheimer’s dementia

 - Treatments looks at the different types of dementia

 2. Assign reading on cognitive impairment from the student’s text or utilize the National Institute of Health resource page on Alzheimer’s disease: https://www.ninds.nih.gov/Disorders/All-Disorders/Alzheimers-Disease-Information-Page

 3. Open PowerPoint file in a game show format.
 The topic areas are: